Siddharth7870/C--Language-/Chapter-08/Strings/README.md

 # ---------------> String using Pointers <----------------
 -> char *str = "Hello World";
 <br>
--> Store string in memory & the assigned address ins stored in the char pinter  ' str '
+-> Store string in memory & the assigned address is stored in the char pinter  ' str '
 <br>
 -> char *str = "Hello World"; // Can be reinitialized.
 <br>